 Here are some rules that should help.

 - Write tweets that run 120 characters or less.
 This means I don’t have to edit or rewrite your tweets to share them.
+(2018 update: Now tweets can run 280 characters instead of 140.
+So now I suggest 240 characters or less.)

 - Write grammatically, within reason.
 Terrible typos will distract your readers and undermine your credibility.
 However, readers will forgive a little fat-fingered keyboarding.
 They can also handle an abbreviation or two.
 However, you’ll lose readers like me if you spew a series of the abbreviations that seem common in texting.